RamadanIbrahem98/sprints-project/Contributing.md

 # Contributing

-All changes should take place in a separate branch submitted to the master in the form of a _pull request_.
+All changes should take place in a separate branch submitted to the main in the form of a _pull request_.

 ## Steps: